ejnguyen1/cse15L-lab-report/lab-report3.md

 ```
 This output means that all of these files contain either "Nominally" or "nominally."

-Source: the grep manual in the VSC terminal
+Source: grep manual in the VSC terminal
 ## grep -v
 The terminal command `grep -v` searches a file or files for the given string and returns all lines that don't contain the string.